Major features of the Oxford Food Bank model of operations

 - It also helps these charities to provide much needed additional support in other areas by reducing their food costs

-- Most of our operations are carried out by volunteers, helping us to provide over £15 of food for every £1 donated
+- Most of our operations are carried out by volunteers, helping us to provide around £20 of food for every £1 donated

-- We believe that this is the most effective mode of operation and would happily provide advice for other new start-up food banks wishing to follow our lead
+- We believe that this is the most effective mode of operation and are happy to provide advice for other new start-up food banks

 Oxford Food Bank has a rating of 5 for Food Hygiene – for further details see the Food Standards Agency website at: